neochiken/Merethic/README.md

 You should also check your inventory for the Tahrovin Pocket Guide book as that has some useful info you may need when playing.

-# Updating Tahrovin SE
+# Updating Merethic
 When an update is released, please always check the [changelog](Changelog.md) first.
 You may not need to update your modlist but if there is anything that resolves game breaking issues, it'll be noted in the changelog.
 Backup your saves before you commit to any updates, Wabbajack doesn't usually touch save files, it does has the ability to delete them if it wanted to.

 If you have added anything to this modlist at all, Wabbajack will also delete those.
 You should know how to stop it from doing this if you're going to add stuff to modlists but if you don't, you have to prepend your mod name with `[NoDelete]` - this will make Wabbajack ignore these files.
 You will need to reinstall these mods and re-sort their load order after an update though, so I hope you kept backup information on where they went in the load order!

 All that aside, updates are basically the same as an installation except you have to ensure that you have the "Overwrite" checkbox ticked in Wabbajack.

-# Uninstalling Tahrovin SE
+# Uninstalling Merethic
-No fancy uninstallation needed, you can just delete the Tahrovin SE folder and it'll be gone.
-There'll be no files left inside your Steam installation folder because Tahrovin SE uses the stock game feature of Wabbajack.
+No fancy uninstallation needed, you can just delete the Merethic folder and it'll be gone.
+There'll be no files left inside your Steam installation folder because Merethic uses the stock game feature of Wabbajack.

 # Thank You's
 Massive thank you to the following people:
   * cacophony for making Licentia - Licentia was my first NSFW Skyrim list.
 It was, and still is, an amazing modlist.
 Seriously, go play it!
   * Tsukino for making Tsukiro - Tsukiro is also an amazing modlist that deserves your attention.
-Tsukiro also inspired Tahrovin SE a lot.
+Tsukiro also inspired Merethic a lot.
   * The Wabbajack team for making the modern day equivalent of a miracle to make all these modlists possible in the first place.